My buddy Stan has a habit of dropping things off when I am not around.

 And he did.

-I have never seen Stan so considerate, so reliable and so well-mannered.
+I have never seen Stan so reasonable, reliable and well-mannered.
 He helped with the cooking.
 He did the dishes.
 He made himself useful around the house.

-He started by doing all the little chores my wife has been nagging me to do for months.
+He started with all the little chores my wife has been nagging me to do for months.
 He hung pictures.
 He cleaned the garage.
 He fixed a big crack in the sidewalk.
 He got all of our major and minor appliances humming in perfect harmony.

 It was like night and day.

-Things got quiet around the house.
-With all the little things taken care of, there was nothing for my wife to nag me about and the instant she thought of something new, Stan was there willing and able.
+With all the little things taken care of, there was nothing for my wife to nag me about and the instant she thought of something new, Stan was right there readt willing and able.

 It was not natural.

-Things got so extreme that Stan started watching The Bachelor with her on Monday nights while I watched Kung Fu movies in the basement.
+Things got so extreme that Stan started watching The Bachelor with her on Monday nights while I watched cowboy movies in the basement.

 In desperation, I called Daphne.